In the market for a state-of-the-art tech and life sciences player? Well, son, it’s about time you met Wilson Sonsini.

 In 2023, Wilson Sonsini first offered a new early interview option for summer associate positions — the Accelerated Consideration for Employment, or “ACE” Program.
 Think of this as something akin to Early Action applications for college — an opportunity for applicants to show serious interest in Wilson Sonsini and get a decision from the firm on a much earlier timeline.
 For applicants who have done their research and know that they want to be at Wilson Sonsini, in a specific practice group, and in a specific office, this program offers an opportunity to begin the application process earlier and move through more quickly.
 By applying through ACE, applicants are indicating interest and intent above and beyond that of many general pool applicants and will stand out because of it.
 The firm's aim is to simplify this process for candidates so that they can get back to making the most out of their law school experiences.

-The 2025 ACE opens April 1 and closes on May 17, with the goal to match candidates with their preferred office and practice..
+The 2026 ACE opened October 22 and closed on January 12, with the goal to match candidates with their preferred office and practice.
 Visit the firm's job openings page and use the “Summer Associate – ACE @ Wilson” posting to apply.
 The firm will make information available each year at careers.wsgr.com.
-The firm’s general applications open on May 18, 2025.
+The firm’s general applications opened on January 12, 2026, and close on March 2, 2026.
+We are planning on reopening for two weeks in June of 2026.

 Top tips for this stage: